mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

 ````
 #### Associate data with the active session and track the active session completion and cleanup.

 The Properties property of the active session interface IActiveSession allows to associate arbitrary objects with the active session.
 This property is a dictionary with a string as a key and an arbitrary object as a value.
 Objects can be added with their corresponding keys and retrieved by those keys.
+Concurent access to the Properties dictionary is allowed.
+If an active session object is disposable (i.e. implement the IDisposable and/or IAsyncDisposable interfaces),  then disposing it switches Properties to read-only mode: all existing objects at the corresponding keys will remain accessible, but no more objects can be added, and no existing objects can be removed from the Properties dictionary.

-If the objects added to Properties are disposable (i.e. implement the IDisposable and/or IAsyncDisposable interfaces), one should monitor the completion and cleanup of the active session to perform proper cleanup of these associated objects.
+If the objects added to Properties are disposable, one should monitor the completion and cleanup of the active session to perform proper cleanup of these associated objects.
 There are two events in the lifecycle of an active session that you can monitor.
 First, the IActiveSession interface contains a CompletedToken property of type CancellationToken that will be canceled when the active session is completed and ready to be cleaned up.
 Second, CleanupCompletionTask contains a task that completes when the active session is finished cleaning up.

 The following example shows how one can associate objects with an active session and track the session completion and cleanup.
 The example associates a RunnerRegistry object (whose functionality is beyond the scope of the example) with an active session, retrieves the associated object and cleans it up after the active session is finished cleaning up: